Annual Reports to

 Greetings from Poinciana, FL where I’m

 spending the holidays.
-In a few months I will retire when I’m 65 in May and move
+In a few months I will retire when I’m 65 in May and

-high school.
+since high school.
 The next week after their engagement, Cheryl and I went on a

 cruise with them.
 In December they moved about 30 miles away from Poinciana to